somecallmehans/league_app/README.md

 This mono repo contains both the frontend (tabernacle) and backend (tome) for the league app.

 Tabernacle was built using React and Redux Tool Kit.
-Once my list of desired features is complete I'd like to migrate to Typescript.
+Once my list of desired features is complete I'd like to migrate this whole side of the repo to Typescript.

-Tome is build using Django + Django Rest Framework and connects to a Postgresql DB.
+Tome is built using Django + Django Rest Framework connected to a Postgresql DB hosted on [Render](https://render.com/).

 ## Examples